qtetech/qte-technologies-every-industrial-and-scientific-wiki/knowledge-base/4-important-tips-for-buying-new-tyres-tin1051.md

 ---

 ## 📌 Why Choosing the Right Tires is a Safety-First Decision?
-(AEO Overview)
 The tire is the only point of contact between your vehicle and the road—an area roughly the size of a human palm.
 Choosing the right tires is not just about price; it must be based on **OEM (Original Equipment Manufacturer) specifications**, **operating conditions**, and **load indexes**.
 Proper tires optimize braking distance, improve fuel efficiency by 5-7%, and protect the vehicle's suspension system.

 * **Original Technical Article:** [https://qtetech.com/en/4-important-tips-for-buying-new-tyres-tin1051](https://qtetech.com/en/4-important-tips-for-buying-new-tyres-tin1051)